Capstone-Momentum/client/README.md

 Run `npm i` to ensure that your machine is up-to-date with the correct versions of required packages.

+### Set up Mapbox

+Create an account at https://account.mapbox.com/.

+Navigate to the bottom of the page, find the Access Tokens section, and copy the Default Public Token.

+Create a file called ".env" at the root level of this directory, containing the line `REACT_APP_TOKEN=<your_default_public_token_here>`.

 ## Available Scripts

 In the project directory, you can run: